Three keys for Michigan against Michigan State

 For the Wolverines, the clear-cut benchmark for 3-point shooting is 35 percent.
 Shoot better than that number, they’ve won.
 Shoot below, they’ve been vulnerable to lose.

 In the first clash against Michigan State, Michigan finished 7-for-26 from deep.
-Sophomore guard Jordan Poole and freshman forward Ignas Brazdeikis went a combined 3-for-12, junior center Jon Teske didn’t attempt a single 3-pointer and sophomore forward Isaiah Livers was only Wolverine who made more than half his 3-point attempts.
+Sophomore guard Jordan Poole and freshman forward Ignas Brazdeikis went a combined 3-for-12, junior center Jon Teske didn’t attempt a single 3-pointer and sophomore forward Isaiah Livers was the only Wolverine who made more than half his 3-point attempts.

 The Wolverines can ill afford to have Poole and Brazdeikis replicate a similar stat line and can’t have Teske, who is shooting 46.7 percent (7-for-15) from deep over the last four games, not get looks out of pick-and-pop plays.
 And regardless if redshirt junior wing Charles Matthews is able to return from injury, Michigan needs to keep getting more outside shots from Livers, who is shooting 47.2 percent (17-for-36) over the last 10 games and has made six of Michigan’s 18 3-pointers the past two contests.